The Foundation for a Meaningful Life

 • Does Fay conduct COVID-19 testing on campus?

-Fay will conduct rapid antigen testing of all boarding students when they arrive for the start of school in September.
-The School will not conduct weekly pooled testing for the 2022-2023 school year.
+Because boarding students live in a congregate setting, Fay will conduct rapid antigen testing of all boarding students when they arrive for the start of school in September and after all subsequent breaks.

 • What happens if a student tests positive for COVID-19?